Treatment for psychosis

 - Environmental factors

-- Psychosocial stress – for people who have had an episode of psychosis, significant stress may be a factor in the development of further episodes.
+- Psychosocial stress – for people who have had an episode of psychosis, significant stress may be a factor in developing further episodes.

 Natural treatment for psychosis

-Natural treatment for psychosis is another treatment for psychosis that has been proven to be effective without causing any side effects.
+Natural treatment for psychosis is another treatment for psychosis that has been proven effective without causing any side effects.

 Lister below are the most effective natural treatments for psychosis